lucianmot/untitled-app/README.md

 A new day, a new adventure!
 Off to the Dungeon you go!
 Completed 30 mins work
+You've slain a skeleton at 7:39pm.
+You've gained 1 xp and 1 gold.

+Completed 30 mins work
-You've slain a skeleton at xx:09pm.
+You've slain a skeleton at x:39pm.
 You've gained 1 xp and 1 gold.
 ```